COPYRIGHT (C) 1984-2005 MERRILL CONSULTANTS DALLAS TEXAS USA

 - Now supposedly 21 (how many admin now, versus technical?)

-- compare the the staff at SAS Institute
+- compare the staff at SAS Institute

 b.
 Morality of replacing the SAS System with a clone?